Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Experiment

-All experiments are optimized by the SGD optimizer.
+\textit{Details:} All experiments are conducted using MMDetection\footnote{https://github.com/open-mmlab/mmdetection}, with dataset partitions following the default configuration.
+The experiments were optimized using the SGD optimizer.
 The momentum and weight decay are set to 0.9 and 0.0001, respectively.
-The batch size is set to 4 with shuffle strategy while training.
-We evaluate the mean Average Precision (mAP) of the object detection to measure the performance of all models fairly.
-Besides, the IoU threshold range for measuring the accuracy of predicted bounding boxes relative to ground truth has been set to 0.50 to 0.95, with an interval of 0.05.
-By the way, all of our experiments are conducted using the detection framework, except for YOLO-v5.
-To ensure a fair comparison, we do not enable mosaic data augmentation in YOLO-v5 and kept the data augmentation consistent across all methods.
+During the training and testing process, the image size was adjusted to 1333 * 800.
+The batch size is set to 2 for a single GPU, and distributed training is conducted using 4 GPUs.
+All models are trained on NVIDIA GeForce RTX 3090 GPUs, each with 24GB of graphics memory.
+We evaluate the mean average precision (mAP) of the object detection to measure the performance of all models fairly.
+The mAP(0.50:0.95) metric measures the mAP across different Intersection over Union (IoU) thresholds, ranging from 0.50 to 0.95 with an interval of 0.05.
+Similarly, mAP(0.50) is the mAP at a single IoU threshold of 0.50.